cerad/apptourns/src/Cerad/Bundle/TournsBundle/Resources/doc/register.rst

     name
     password

-Everythine worked until tried to get userManager.
+Everything worked until tried to get userManager.

 Need to setup security.

+It was actually config.yml which has some cerad_account parameters.